 RIO buy-back looks attractive, but beware the scale-back

-On 22 September 2017, Rio announced a A$2.5B share buy-back which includes A$700M as an off-market buyback and the balance being allocated to Rio Tinto’s existing on-market buyback.
-On the 5th October, the Buy-Back Booklet was issued providing more details about the buy-back.
+On 20 September 2018, Rio announced a $US3.2B (A$4.4B) share buy-back which includes US$1.9B (A$2.6B) as an off-market buyback and the balance being allocated to Rio Tinto’s existing on-market buyback.
 The buy-back will have a $9.44 capital component, with the balance being a fully franked dividend.
-The buy-back will be based on a tender, with investors tendering to sell shares at a discount of between 6% to 14% below market price.
+The buy-back will be based on a tender, with investors tendering to sell shares at a discount of between 8% to 14% below market price.

-Given that we estimate the buy-back is valuable for both tax-exempt and 15% tax rate Australian investors at the maximum discount rate, and given the small size of the buy-back relative to Rio’s current market capitalisation (approximately 2%), we would expect the final buy-back price to be set at the maximum 14% discount to market price.
-We would also expect, based on a similar RIO buy-back in 2015, that the buy-back will be heavily oversubscribed and thus investors would be likely subject to potentially large scale-back (other than small investors as there is a guaranteed minimum buy-back allocation of 75 shares) – that is only a small portion of shares tendered would be successfully bought back in the buy-back.
+Given that we estimate the buy-back is valuable for both tax-exempt and 15% tax rate Australian investors at the maximum discount rate, and given the moderate size of the buy-back relative to Rio’s current market capitalisation (approximately 8%), we would expect the final buy-back price to be set at the maximum 14% discount to market price.
+We would also expect, based on similar RIO buy-backs in 2015 and 2017, that the buy-back will be heavily oversubscribed and thus investors would be likely subject to potentially large scale-back (other than small investors as there is a likely minimum buy-back allocation of 70 shares) – that is only a small portion of shares tendered would be successfully bought back in the buy-back.
 So whilst we expect the buy-back to be quite valuable for tax-exempt Australian investors such as charities and pension phase superannuation, we would expect the gains to be had to be scaled back significantly.

 Please note that this analysis depends very much on the particular tax status of the investor.
 We would suggest individual investors should seek professional tax advice based on their individual tax circumstances.